LiangWenshuo1118/doc/example-of-machine.md

 ### Perform `fp` task in a remote PBS cluster

-In this example, we perform the `fp` task of the DP-GEN at a remote PBS cluster that can be accessed via SSH.
+In this example, we perform the `fp` task at a remote PBS cluster that can be accessed via SSH.

 ```json
 "fp": [